-Originally “Gulasch” comes from Hungary.
-Well, Germany is in the middle of Europe, so we get all kinds of delicious recipes from our neighbors and their neighbors.
+Originally “Gulasch” or “Goulash” is a recipe that originated in Hungary.
+Germany is in the middle of Europe, so we get all kinds of delicious recipes from our neighbors and their neighbors.

-I can imagine that some younger Germans believe that Gulasch is traditionally German, since it is so common on our dinner table.
-Every family has their own alternation of the recipe, some cook it more spicy hot, others add vegetable or add more fluid and make it a “Gulasch Soup” …
+I can imagine that some younger Germans believe that Gulasch is traditionally German, since it is so common at our dinner table.
+Every family has their own alternation of the recipe, some cook it more spicy hot, others add vegetables or add more liquid and make it a “Gulasch Soup” …

-… and talking about neighbors: Thanks to Italy we often enjoy Gulasch with pasta instead of potatoes, not to mention their good red wine!
-Or how about a wine from France to make it even more European?
+… and talking about neighbors: Thanks to Italy, we often enjoy Gulasch with pasta instead of potatoes, not to mention their good red wine!
+Or how about a bottle of wine from France to make it even more European?

 When I cook Gulasch, I make a lot of it and freeze it.
 That saves me a lot of time during the week!

 When we redid our kitchen, I made lots of goulashes and froze it, so while we could only use a microwave for weeks, we had this twice a week until the kitchen was finished.